 The first studio album Fallen of the US band Evanescence hit the charts like a bomb.
-It already displayed their unique sound that the band under Ben Moody‘s and Amy Lee‘s leadership created.
-These were the times, when the relationship still kinda worked between these two.
+The piece already displayed that unique sound that the band under Ben Moody‘s and Amy Lee‘s leadership created.
+And these were the times when the relationship still kinda worked between these two.

-This combined with the ethereal voice of Amy Lee created the true potential this band possessed back then.
+This, combined with the ethereal voice of Amy Lee, created the true potential this band possessed back then.
 And the success speaks by itself.
-Once the album released in Europe in 2004 (US was 2003), it took off like a rocket, and would not leave the charts for – like – forever.
+Once the album released in Europe in 2004 (the US release was – incidentally – in 2003), it took off like a rocket.
+And it would not leave the charts for – like – forever.

-Many of the songs speak about emotional difficulties Amy Lee seemed to have had back then.
-All very well crafted in the lyrics department, but a roller coaster, if you like to hear and understand the words.
-This tendency to gripe worsened in later records, by the way.
+Many of the songs speak about the emotional difficulties Amy Lee seemed to have had back then.
+The lyrics are artfully crafted, true.
+But they prove to be a sometimes frightening psychological rollercoaster, if you really dig into the words, that is.
+And this tendency to gripe worsened on later records, by the way.1)

-Sadly, the relationship between Amy and Ben did not survive the year and they broke up bitterly by October 2003 with Ben leaving the band.
-Wanna learn more?
-There is a good, but somewhat wordy testimonial straight from Ben Moody posted on Blabbermouth.net.
+Sadly, the relationship between Lee and Moody did not survive the year and they broke up bitterly by October 2003 with Ben Moody leaving the band.
+In other words, once Fallen aired in Europe in 2004, the band was already in serious crisis.
+A blow that Evanescence would not really emerge from ever since.
+If you want to learn more, Ben Moody posted a good but somewhat wordy testimonial on Blabbermouth many moons ago.

-Ben went – by the way – on to become a sought after song writer, probably most famous for creating the band We are the Fallen, featuring typical Ben Moody sound with a few veteran Evanescence players in there.
+Moody went on to become a sought-after songwriter, probably most famous for creating the band We are the Fallen.
+This band famously featured that typical Ben Moody sound with a few Evanescence veterans in happy collusion.